HeshamShawqy/datacharts/README.md

 ## The team

-Built in 24 hours at AEC Tech Hackathon 2025 by a team spanning Zaha Hadid Architects, Populous, KPF, Heatherwick Studio, Grimshaw Architects, AA DRL, and AA Emtech.
+Built in 24 hours at AEC Tech Hackathon 2026 by a team spanning Zaha Hadid Architects, Populous, KPF, Heatherwick Studio, Grimshaw Architects, AA DRL, and AA Emtech.
 Nine people.
 One shared frustration.
 One weekend.
 ---

 ## What's next

-- Native Rhino panel via `Eto.WebView` (embedded, no browser tab)
 - Expanded chart library — parallel coordinates, force graph
 - Publish to Food4Rhino as a proper GH plugin

 ---

 *Data Muncher.
-Because your parametric data deserves better than a panel.*
+Because your parametric data deserves better than a panel*